 We can imitate things, we can imitate pointing fingers, we can imitate spiritual attitudes, which are supposed to lead to progress, but those imitations don’t lead to anything, they’re like putting rings on the fingers.
 Again, the pointing finger should be studied carefully, but if it becomes an end in itself, then the practice will drop.
-As an example, this is an Indian story, that two brothers, it’s a Hindu story, but it contains rather a good lesson.
+As an example, this is an Indian story about two brothers.
+It’s a Hindu story, but it contains rather a good lesson.

-Two brothers who used to worship every day.
+Two brothers used to worship every day.
 One used to use many vessels of gold and silver to do this ceremony, very elaborately.
 There are such ceremonies in Buddhism, too.
 It used to take him about an hour.
-He did it with great devotion, sincerity, everything was precise, absolutely accurate and he did all of that.
-His brother never did anything like that, he didn’t even have a fixed time for praying, but when he felt the impulse, he would just stand and stand and clasp his hands a few minutes then… then he’d go about his business.
-The ceremonial brother, as you might call him, had an impulse to find out what happened to their prayers, or his prayers.
+He did it with great devotion and sincerity.
+Everything was precise, absolutely accurate and he did all of that.
+His brother never did anything like that, he didn’t even have a fixed time for praying, but when he felt the impulse, he would just stand and stand and clasp his hands a few minutes, then he’d go about his business.
+The ceremonial brother, as you might call him, had an impulse to find out what happened to his prayers.

 He was told of a ceremony, which would give the vision and he did it and he has the vision of this great courtyard, it’s full of flowers and attendants are loading these flowers onto carts.
 The voice tells him these carts are for the halls of the Most High and these flowers are the prayers of the two brothers.
 The place was full of flowers.
 Then he looks around and he sees a little posy and he realizes these are the prayers of his brother.
 They look rather pathetic, but when he looks carefully, he sees they’ve got a beauty of their own, a simple beauty of their own.
 One of the attendants calls out to the others, “Quick, hasten, hasten, we must get these flowers cleared away and sent to the halls before the next lot arrive.”
 The ceremonial brother steps forward, and he says, “There’s no need to hurry because I shall not be praying until this evening.”
 The attendant says, “We can handle any number of those little posies, but your brother is about to pray again and the whole courtyard will be deluged with flowers.”

-The technique, which we have in life, like that man had a technique of prayer, was not bad, can’t say it was a bad thing, but there was something much higher.
+The technique, which we have in life, like that man had a technique of prayer, was not bad.
+We can’t say it was a bad thing, but there was something much higher.
 In all the arts and in life, generally, we get a technique of handling things.
-Our technique might be helplessness, “oh, I could never mend a fuse.
-I’ve never been any good.
-People rush to me, aren’t they clever?”
+Our technique might be helplessness, “Oh, I could never mend a fuse.
+I’ve never been any good; and people rush to mend them.
+Aren’t they clever?”
 That can be a technique and a very effective one.
-I might use it very successfully, but if I’m alone and the fuse goes, I find that I can get up and mend it quite effectively.
+I might use it very successfully; but if I’m alone and the fuse goes, I find that I can get up and mend it quite effectively.